Colosseum Architecture Overview

 Facade

 The outer wall of the Roman Colosseum was a remarkable feat of ancient engineering and design.
 It was constructed using a variety of materials, including tufa, travertine limestone, cement, and iron clamps, and had a height of approximately 48 meters with a thickness of 3.5 meters.
 The elliptical shape of the wall was designed to completely enclose the arena and seats, creating an awe-inspiring spectacle for the spectators.
 Half of the wall collapsed during the earthquake of 1349, and it has since suffered further damage from natural disasters, pollution, and vandalism.
-As a result, only parts of the outer wall remain visible today.
+As a result, only parts of the outer wall remain visible today and it is considered as one of the famous historical places in Italy

 Book Now: Colosseum Escorted Entrance Ticket With Arena Access